aadhilam/k8-networking-calico-containerlab/containerlab/calico-overlay/README.md

 ### 3. Verify Pod Routing

+> [!NOTE]
-> **⚠️ Important:** These outputs come from one specific lab build.
-Swap in the IP and MAC addresses from your own environment when you rerun the commands.
+> The outputs in this section will be different in your lab.
+When running the commands given here, replace IP addresses and MAC addresses with values from your environment — especially <mark>swap in the IP and MAC addresses from your own setup</mark>.

 #### 3.1 Verify Pod Routing for Nodes in the Same Subnet